2016-2018: Compulsory Conciliation leads to a Maritime Boundary Treaty between Australia and Timor-Leste

 The Treaty between Timor-Leste and Australia Establishing their Maritime Boundaries in the Timor Sea was signed (video) by Ministers from the two countries in New York on the afternoon of Tuesday, 6 March.
 UN Secretary-General Antonio Guterres, Conciliation Chair Peter Taksøe-Jensen, and Ministers Julie Bishop and Agio Pereira spoke at the signing (46 MB video or streaming) and then held a press conference (33 MB video or streaming) and a reception (Agio Pereira speech).

 The Permanent Court of Arbitration, which has functioned as the secretariat for the conciliation process, issued a 50-page press package which included a recap, next steps, the 30 August 2017 Comprehensive Package Agreement with the "sketch map" at left, an "Approach on the Greater Sunrise Development Concept," an action plan, the text of the treaty (with five annexes) (also Portuguese), and a "Paper on the Comparative Development Benefits of Timor-LNG and Darwin-LNG."
+Skip down for the Commission's comprehensive report, released on 9 May 2018.

 Some of the boundary lines, particularly the northern parts of the lateral boundaries, will be adjusted after Timor-Leste and Indonesia have settled their maritime borders.
 However, they will stay as shown on the map until the relevant oil and gas fields (Laminaria-Corallina and Greater Sunrise) have been emptied and decommissioned.
 Once the treaty enters into force, Timor-Leste will receive 100% of the government take from Bayu-Undan (and Kitan, if it restarts production).
 However, none of the more than $2 billion that Australia has already received from those fields will be paid back to Timor-Leste, even though Australia no longer claims sovereignty over those areas (see Guardian article).